 The best way to use valerian is by putting a few drops to the aromatherapy diffuser and allowing for the scent to spread all over your room.
 You will notice that the valerian essential oil will make you calm and sleepy.
 Valerian is amongst the best essential oils for sleep.

 Lavender is one of the most widely used flowers for the extraction of essential oil for sleep.
 It has been used for centuries in traditional medicine and cosmetics.
-Lavender essential oil is often put to the body and face creams, hair products, and other production.
+Lavender essential oil is often put to the hair masks and oils, body and face creams, and other beauty products for the multiple benefits it brings.

 The research showed that “...lavender increased the percentage of deep or slow-wave sleep (SWS) in men and women.
 All subjects reported higher vigor the morning after lavender exposure, corroborating the restorative SWS increase.”.